 Processes 1 and 3.
 It is reasonable to assume that the change in radiance while traveling distance due to absorption is proportional to the incident radiance, i.e., the more incident radiance there is, the more is lost to absorption.
 Thus we can write

-Here denotes the change in L between r and .
+Here denotes the change in between and .
 The minus sign is necessary because the radiance decreases (energy is disappearing, so is negative) along .
 Referring back to Eq.
-(1) on the IOP page, it is easy to see that the present Eq.
+(1) on the Inherent Optical Properties page, it is easy to see that the present Eq.
 (1) is just the deﬁnition of the absorption coeﬃcient written as a change in radiance over distance , rather than as a change in absorptance.
 Thus the proportionality constant in Eq.
 (1) is just the absorption coeﬃcient as deﬁned on the IOP page.
 Note that absorption at the wavelength of interest accounts both for energy converted to non-radiant form (absorption) and for energy that disappears from wavelength and re-appears at a diﬀerent wavelength (inelastic scattering).
 Either process leads to a loss of energy from the beam at wavelength .

 Process 2.
 In a similar fashion, the loss due to elastic scattering out of the beam direction into all other directions can be written as